 Salmat's core business strategy is to be the leading multi-channel communication and engagement provider in the Australasian marketplace.
 Key to this strategy is our deep understanding of the future needs and behaviours of consumers and our unique ability to seamlessly integrate existing and evolving technologies.
 This enables our clients to cost effectively reach and influence their customers and maximise their sales and return on investment.

 Salmat deploys these key competences across two business pillars, which are both market leaders:

 - a) The Consumer Marketing Solutions (CMS) division consists of the Salmat Digital and Universal Catalogue businesses.
 CMS delivers relevant, targeted and integrated communications across all digital and traditional channels.
-Salmat's solutions enable clients to interact and engage with their customers through interactive email, online content management, search optimisation, data insights and analytics, loyalty management, e-commerce, SMS, letterbox advertising and catalogue distribution, as well as Australia's premier online pre-shopping site, Lasoo.com. - b) Customer Engagement Solutions (CES) helps Australia and New Zealand's most trusted brands generate revenue, exit cost, and improve their customer experience.
-Salmat designs and delivers multi-channel contact centre services and technology solutions, as well as offshore managed operations.
-Salmat CES specialises in maximising customer lifetime value using inbound and outbound voice, email, web chat, social media, mobile and SMS.
-Salmat provides sophisticated speech technology and automation solutions including natural language speech recognition and voice biometrics.
-Salmat's MicroSourcing business provides managed services for a range of outsourced business operations, based in the Philippines.
+Salmat's solutions enable clients to interact and engage with their customers through interactive email, online content management, search optimisation, data insights and analytics, loyalty management, e-commerce, SMS, letterbox advertising and catalogue distribution, as well as Influence, a multi-channel marketing solution, and Australia's premier online pre-shopping site, Lasoo.com. - b) Customer Engagement Solutions (CES) helps Australia and New Zealand's most trusted brands generate revenue, exit cost, and improve their customer experience.
+Salmat designs and delivers multi-channel contact centre services and technology solutions, field sales services and learning and development solutions.
+Salmat CES specialises in maximising customer lifetime value using inbound and outbound voice, email, web chat, social media, mobile, SMS and field sales.
+Salmat provides sophisticated speech technology and automation solutions including natural language speech recognition, voice biometrics and Reach, enterprise class contact centre technology solutions hosted in the cloud.